rancher/docs/content/rancher/v2.x/en/admin-settings/rke-templates/template-access-and-sharing/_index.md

 ### Sharing Ownership of Templates

-If you are the creator of a template, you might want to delegate responsibility for maintaining and updating a template to another user.
+If you are the creator of a template, you might want to delegate responsibility for maintaining and updating a template to another user or group.

 In that case, you can give users the Owner access type, which allows another user to update your template, delete it, or share access to it with other users.

-To give a user Owner access to a template,
+To give Owner access to a user or group,

 1. From the **Global** view, click **Tools > RKE Templates.**
 1. Go to the RKE template that you want to share and click the **Vertical Ellipsis (...) > Edit.**